NixOS/nix.dev/source/contributing.md

 ## Contribute to Nix

 The package manager Nix is mostly written in C++.
-If you are a developer and want to contribute to it's development, you can find information on [how to setup a development environment] in the manual.
+If you are a developer and want to contribute to its development, you can find information on [how to setup a development environment] in the manual.

 You can find inspiration for things to improve in the [reported